cloud-gov/cg-site/content/docs/ops/rotating-iam-users.md

  }
 ```

-Once that's done, submit a pull request against `master` for `cg-provision`.
+Once that's done, submit a pull request against `master` for `cg-provision`
-Once the pull request is merged, run the provisioning set in Concourse.
-The
+again.
+Once the pull request is merged, run the provisioning step in Concourse.
-Terraform `apply` will delete all the `_prev` credentials from AWS.
+The Terraform `apply` will delete all the `_prev` credentials from AWS.